 What is it?

-In simple terms, wheatgrass is the leaves of young wheat plants (Triticum aestivum)—or more precisely, its green seed leaves before the seeds develop.
+First, definetely it's one of the most proven superfoods!
+Though in simple terms, wheatgrass is the leaves of young wheat plants (Triticum aestivum)—or more precisely, its green seed leaves before the seeds develop.

 Wheatgrass can be found growing in moderate regions in the United States and all throughout Europe.
 A very hardy plant, it can be cultivated either indoors or outdoors and is typically harvested approximately ten days after seeding.